-The main function of the MCL is to resist valgus force, which occurs if the tibia/foot is forced outwards in relation to the knee.
+The primary function of the MCL is to resist valgus force, which occurs if the tibia/foot is forced outwards to the knee.

-The MCL is injured when the (valgus) force is too great for the ligament to resist and the ligament is overstretched.
-This can occur through a sharp change in direction, twisting the knee whilst the foot is fixed, landing wrong from a jump, or the most common a blunt force hit to the knee, such as in football tackle.
+The MCL is injured when the (valgus) force is too high for the ligament to resist, and the ligament overstretches.
+This overstretch can occur through a sharp change in direction, twisting the knee with a planted foot, landing wrong from a jump, or the most common a blunt force hit to the knee, such as in football tackle.
 The incident usually needs to happen at speed.
 Muscle weakness or incoordination predispose you to a ligament sprain or tear.

-In a mild Grade I MCL sprain, the knee ligament has a slight stretch, but they don't actually tear.
+In a mild, Grade I MCL sprain, the knee ligament has a slight stretch, but they don’t tear.
 Although the knee joint may not hurt or swell very much, a mild ligament sprain can increase the risk of a repeat injury.

 With a moderate Grade II MCL sprain, the knee ligament tears partially.
-Knee swelling and bruising are common, and use of the knee joint is usually painful and difficult.
+Knee swelling and bruising are common, and the use of the knee joint is usually painful and challenging.
 You may have some complaints of instability or a feeling of the knee giving way.

 How is an MCL Injury Diagnosed?

 On examination, your physiotherapist will look for signs of ligament injury.
-There will be tenderness over the ligament site, possible swelling and pain with stress tests.
+They will also perform MCL stress tests.
 MRI may also be used to diagnose a knee ligament injury and look at other surrounding structures for combination injuries.

 Treatment of an MCL injury varies depending on its severity and whether there are other combination injuries.

-When a Grade II sprain occurs, use of a weight-bearing brace or some supportive taping is common in early treatment.
-This helps to ease the pain and avoid stretching of the healing ligament.
-After a grade II injury, you can usually return to activity once the joint is stable and you are no longer having pain.
-This may take up to six weeks.
+When a Grade II sprain occurs, use of a weight-bearing brace or some supportive taping is commonplace in early treatment.
+This support helps to ease the pain and avoid stretching of the healing ligament.
+After a grade II injury, you can usually return to activity once the joint is stable, and you are no longer having pain.
+Ligament recovery may take a minimum of six weeks.
 Physiotherapy helps to hasten the healing process via electrical modalities, massage, strengthening and joint exercises to guide the direction that the ligament fibres heal.
-This helps to prevent a future tear and quickly return you to your pre-injury status.
+Ligament healing helps to prevent a future tear and quickly return you to your pre-injury status.

-When a Grade III injury occurs, you usually wear a hinged knee brace, locked into extension, and use crutches for 1-2 weeks to protect the injury from weight-bearing stresses.
-As pain resolves the brace can be unlocked to allow movement as tolerated.
+When a Grade III injury occurs, you usually wear a hinged knee brace, locked into extension, and use crutches for 1-2 weeks to protect the damage from weight-bearing stresses.
+As pain resolves, your knee brace can be unlocked to allow movement as tolerated.
 The aim is to allow for ligament healing and gradually return to normal activities.
 These injuries are most successfully treated via physiotherapy and may not return to their full level of activity for 3 to 4 months.
-All Grade III injuries should be rehabilitated under the guidance of your physiotherapist and knee specialist.
+All Grade III injuries rehabilitate under the guidance of your physiotherapist and knee specialist.

-Most MCL injuries resolve well with conservative management, however, surgery may be considered if there is significant ligament disruption eg Grade III.
-Surgery may also be required if the are significant combination injuries involving the ACL and/or meniscus.
-In these cases a knee specialist will guide the need for surgery.
+Most MCL injuries resolve well with conservative management.
+However, surgery may occur if there is significant ligament disruption, e.g. Grade III.
+Surgery may also be required if there are substantial combination injuries involving the ACL or meniscus.
+In these cases, a knee specialist will guide the need for surgery.